Brigg: Culture and community

 Culture in Brigg is mostly small–scale and self–organized, although there are a few larger events.
 Currently, there are three yearly general fairs: the Summer Fest in June, the Horse Fair in August (see below), and a Christmas Fair at the end of November.
 More specialized events include the North Lincolnshire Music and Drama Festival in March, a beer festival in May, and the Briggstock Acoustic Music Festival in early September.
 Brigg Live Arts also hold a two–yearly cultural festival and art exhibition in the town.

-Brigg has numerous traditional pubs: the Black Bull, Britannia and the White Horse Inn on Wrawby Street, the Woolpack Inn and Lord Nelson in the Market Place, the Exchange Hotel and the Dying Gladiator on Bigby Street, and the Nelthorpe Arms, the White Hart and the Yarborough Hunt on Bridge Street, which is very old and formerly the tap for the attached Sargents Brigg Brewery, which has long since been demolished.
-The pub recently won the local CAMRA "pub of the season" award for Winter 2014 for its extensive selection of quality real ales, many of which are produced locally by Tom Wood's brewery in nearby Melton Ross.

 Public facilities in the town include two health centres, a library, heritage centre, three children's playgrounds, and a Sure Start centre.
 There is also a Tourist Information Centre in the marketplace.